Middle Temple: Structure and governance

 The Inn's supreme body is its Parliament, which is made up of the Benchers (judges and senior barristers), who are elected for life, and headed by the Treasurer who is elected annually.
 Parliament approves the Inn's budget and authorises Call of qualified student members to the Bar.
 Members of the British royal family who are made honorary benchers are known as "Royal Benchers".
 The first of these was the Prince of Wales, later Edward VII, who was made a Royal Bencher when he opened the newly constructed library in 1861.

 The Inn is run from day to day by an Executive Committee and five Standing Committees, which are accountable to the Parliament.
 The Executive Committee consists of nine voting members (including the Treasurer and the Deputy Treasurer) and six non-voting members (including the Under Treasurer).

-The Treasurer for 2025 is Lady Justice Kathryn Thirlwall DBE.
-The Chief Executive and Under Treasurer is Christopher Ghika KCVO CBE.
+The Treasurer for 2026 is Bernard Richmond KC.
+The Chief Executive and Under Treasurer is Major-General Sir Christopher Ghika KCVO CBE.

+The Inn's property is vested in four Trustees appointed by the Inn's Parliament.